Fête de la Bonnotte

 Date

-The Fête de la Bonnotte takes place every year on the first Saturday of May, coinciding with the start of the Bonnotte harvest on the island.
+The Bonnotte Festival takes place every year on a Saturday in early May (often the first or second Saturday), coinciding with the start of the Bonnotte harvest on the island.

 Location

-• By bridge: From Beauvoir-sur-Mer, Noirmoutier bridge (D38), accessible at all times.
+• By bridge: from Beauvoir-sur-Mer, Noirmoutier bridge (D38), permanently accessible.

-• By the Gois: Passage at low tide only—check tide times.
+• By the Gois: passage at low tide only — it is essential to check tide times before crossing.

 Tips

-• Arrive early in the morning to witness the auction and harvesting demonstrations.
+• Arrive in the morning to participate in the harvest with the Jeunes Agriculteurs.

-• The island is very crowded on this day—allow extra time for access.
+• The island is very busy that day — allow extra time for access.

 Festival-goer photos